JoshuaWestra/Chrondurus-Command-Line-Timer/README.md

-# Windows Command-Line Timer
+# Command-Line Timer
-A command-line timer for Windows that uses its notification system
+A command-line timer that displays via notifications
 * Implemented in Java.

 ## Installation